soobinrho/college-programming/Rho-Final/README.md

 This documentation was first written as a markdown file.
-Then, it was exported to a GitHub flavored html file with *grip*.
+Then, it was exported to a GitHub flavored html file with *grip*:

 ```bash
 # Install grip.